DanWahlin/Angular-JumpStart/README.md

 ![](src/assets/images/screenshots/details.png)

-## Running the Application with Deno

-1. Install the latest version of Deno from https://deno.land

-1. If using VS Code (Optional):
-  - Install the Deno language server extension: https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno
-  - Open `.vscode/settings.json` and add the following properties for Deno:

-    ``` json
-      "deno.enable": true,
-      "deno.lint": true,
-      "deno.unstable": false
-    ```

-1. Run `npm install` to install the Angular dependencies

-1. Run `ng build` to build and bundle the code

-1. `cd` into `./deno` and run the following command:

-    `deno run --allow-net --allow-read --unstable server.ts`

-1. Go to http://localhost:8080 in your browser

 ## Running Angular Playground

 This application includes Angular Playground (http://www.angularplayground.it) which provides a great way to isolate components in a sandbox rather than loading the